yurii-litvinov/yurii-litvinov/README.md

 ## Related repositories

-- TestY test management system, developed as a collaboration of YADRO and SPbU: https://github.com/YADRO-KNS/testy-tms
+- TestY test management system, developed as a collaboration of YADRO and SPbU: https://github.com/YADRO-KNS/testy-tms (archived).

 ## Some stats